Skip to main content

 Frequently Asked Questions

-Q. Can I check out a library book?
+Q. Can I check out library books?

 Q. How do I check out books from the Davis Library?

-A. Search the LS2 online catalog and place books you wish to read on HOLD.
+1. Search the LS2 online catalog and place books you wish to read on HOLD.

 Q. When will I get my library books?